Sitri2002/Circa-dataset-test/README.md

 Run finetune.py to train models, run testing.py to get classification reports.

-Can also check out the embedded CSV to see my training results.
+Can also check out the embedded CSV in my_reports subdir to see my training results.